ChalmersGU-AI-course/shrdlite-course-project/README.md

 - <http://www.cse.chalmers.se/edu/course/TIN172/>

-The goal of the project was to create an interpreter and a planner so that a person can control a robot in a blocks world to move around objects, by giving commands in natural language.
+The goal of the project was to create an interpreter and a planner so that a person can control a robot in a block-based world to move objects around, by giving commands in natural language.

 There is a web-based graphical interface from which the user can interact with the blocks world.

 The interface is written in TypeScript (which compiles into Javascript), and it can be run in several different modes:

 - as a HTML web application, using SVG animations for displaying the world

-- as a text application, using ANSI graphics for displaying the world (requires an ASNI-capable terminal, and that Node.JS is installed)
+- as a text application, using ANSI graphics for displaying the world (requires an ANSI-capable terminal, and that Node.JS is installed)

 - as an offline text application, where input is provided at the command line (requires that Node.JS is installed, but nothing of the terminal)